Automaten: Background and writing

+Proceeds from the download will be donated to EarthPercent an environmental charity co-founded by Brian Eno.
+This as part of the 'EarthPercent x Earth Day 2023' campaign in which over 60 artists have provided previously unreleased, unheard or exclusive songs.

 Content

 The for mittageisen typical ambiguous text is explained by the chorus line "work – only for robots".
 What are meant, according to author Bruno W, with "robots" are not primarily machines, but also robot-like functioning people.

 Music video

 The music video for "automaten" was produced in 1995 in relation to the release of a compilation CD with songs of mittageisen.
 The 4-minute long video shows color distorted scenes from the everyday life of working people such as way to work, car rides, telecasts, up to exploding TVs.
 With the re-release of the 12" in 2016, a remastered and new edited version of the video was published.